cncf/wg-serverless/workflow/spec/spec.md

 ### State information filtering

 States can access and manipulate data via data filters.
+Since all data during workflow execution is described in [JSON](https://tools.ietf.org/html/rfc7159) format, data filters use [JSONPath](https://github.com/json-path/JsonPath) queries to do data manipulation/selection.

 There are several types of data filters defined:

 - [State Data Filter](#state-data-filter)
 - [Action Data Filter](#action-data-filter)
 - [Event Data Filter](#event-data-filter)
 - [Error Data Filter](#error-data-filter)

 All states can define state and error data filters.
-States which can receive events ([Event states](#Event-State)) can define event data filters, and states that can perform actions ([Event states](#Event-State), [Operation states](#Operation-State)) can define action data filters for each of the actions they perform.
+States which can consume events ([Event states](#Event-State)) can define event data filters, and states that can perform actions ([Event states](#Event-State), [Operation states](#Operation-State)) can define action data filters for each of the actions they perform.

-### <a name="state-data-filter"></a> State information filtering - State Data Filter
+#### <a name="state-data-filter"></a> State information filtering - State Data Filter

 | Parameter | Description | Type | Required |
 | --- | --- | --- | --- |